-The NICKO, as it is affectionately named, is probably the most popular of all tournaments with around 300 teams entering annually.
+The NICKO, as it is affectionately named, is probably the most popular of all tournaments.
 The NICKO is open to all affiliated EBU bridge clubs.
 The early rounds are of 24 boards, increasing to 32 boards for the quarter-finals and semi-finals and 48 boards for the final, with the draw regionalised to reduce travelling.

 Why not get together with your regular partner and a couple of teammates from your club and ask your club secretary to enter your team for the NICKO?
 An unlimited number of teams can be entered by a club.

 Seeding for top teams (usually 16) will be based on Gold Points, except that the previous year's finalists will be seeded if known in time.
-Seeded teams will usually be exempt from the first two rounds and will be not be eligible for the plate competition.
+Seeded teams will be exempt from at least the first round and will not be eligible for the Plate competition.

 In order to avoid excessive travel, seeded teams may be drawn against each other from round four.

 The Plate competition will be open to all unseeded teams defeated in their first match of the main event, either in round 1, or in round 2 following a bye.

 It was necessary to disqualify teams from the 2015/16 competition for fielding players who were not registered members of their club.
 Please help us to ensure that this course of action is not necessary in future competitions by including in your team only players who are registered members.
 For help on ensuring your club's membership list is up to date please contact us.

 Please ensure that your team complies with the criteria given below.